Tony-Kim09/messenger-app/README.md

 https://tk-messanger-app.herokuapp.com/

+If you do not wish to create an Account, feel free to use the ones below.
+The best way to test this application is to open two windows and log in to two separate accounts.

+#### Dummy Accounts
+Email: Tony@gmail.com
+Password: Tony123

+Email: Bob@gmail.com
+Password: Bob123

 # Messanger Application

 This is a fullstack application built using React with MaterialUI for Frontend and Node.js/Express for Backend.